inick-tech/Dart-Project-Course-Management/README.md

 # Dart-Project-Course-Management
-Mixin for Managing Courses in Student and Teacher Classes
+Mixin for Managing Courses in Student and Teacher Classes.